IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

   functions you could look at are [`transport.setLoopMode()`][transport.setLoopMode], [`ui.next()`][ui.next], and [`ui.previous()`][ui.previous].

+* Configure your script so that it gets [set up automatically](./automatic_script_setup.md) by FL Studio when a compatible device is connected.

 * Look for a "programmer's manual" for your device, which will have essential information required for taking full control of your device.
 Not all devices have these, but they are invaluable when they are made available, so it is